Lubiąż Abbey: Decay and restoration

 After the Red Army soldiers withdrew in 1950, the devastated monastery was not used and had no owner.
 Some rooms were used as storage, especially for leftover books, such as the summer refectory, in which books were stored up to the ceiling.
 After the last renovation in 1937, no further repairs or renovations, were carried out, so the abbey fell into disrepair over the next few years.
 Additionally, the new Soviet-installed communist government had no interest in restoring Lubiąż, apparently seeing it as a monument to Catholicism and Ostsiedlung, both of which it was opposed to.
 In 1962, restorations were planned, but quickly abandoned due to lack of funds.

 After the end of the communist dictatorship in Poland in 1989, repair work began again for the first time since 1937.
 For this purpose, a foundation for the monastery, the Fundacja Lubiąż, was established on September 9, 1989, which took full ownership of the monastery grounds.
 The foundation has been renovating the monastery with donations to since then.
 It receives financial support from the Foundation for German-Polish Cooperation, among other sources.
 In 1996 the restoration of the Prince's Hall was completed, the hall opened to visitors and in 2000.
 The Abbey's roofing was fully replaced, and the monastery buildings were secured in an elaborate process with hundreds of anchors embedded in the walls.
 As one of the most important baroque complexes in Europe and because of its great importance for Polish history, the abbey also has the status of a listed building of class 0, which is the highest category for Polish monuments.
 In 1990 the Council of Europe decided to set up a Cistercian cultural route, connecting the Abbey to other Cistercian foundations in Europe.
-Intending to revive the monastery for investment, the Fundacja Lubiąż has attracted multiple possible buyers, including Michael Jackson, who toured the monastery after a concert in 1997.
-After some initial interest, he later gave up the idea of buying the monastery.
+Intending to revive the monastery for investment, the Fundacja Lubiąż has attracted multiple possible buyers, including Michael Jackson, who briefly toured the monastery after a concert in 1997.

+In 2016, Guillaume, Hereditary Grand Duke of Luxembourg and his wife Stéphanie visited the abbey to commemorate the Luxembourgish victims of Nazi Germany.